PI26-Git/ChatGPTPrograms/README.md

 # ChatGPTPrograms
 Just a bunch of random stuff made with chat gpt 3.5.
-I cant code.
+Even the instructions.
+All of my other stuff (currently one thing) I made by myself though.